 ritual, will more and more come to be regarded as masculine.
 The very process of

 formalization implies masculinization.
 Compare with Diana, the Italian forest

 goddess.
 She is a truly feminine goddess because she won’t allow herself to be

 pinned down.
 She exists in the moonlight shadows, where nothing is precisely

 defined.
-She is experienced in the whispering trees.
+She is felt in the whisper of the trees.
 If somebody

 catches sight of her in her naked beauty, then that person must die, because